React Hooks

 }

 In this example, when you click "Add Item" or "Remove Item", the list items transition smoothly in and out of the list, providing a better user experience.
-The useTransition hook manages the animation process, making it easier to implement animations in your React components.
+The useTransition

 Key Notes

-• It helps in smoothly transitioning between different states of components, improving the user interface's visual appeal.
+is a React hook used for handling animations when adding or removing items from a list.- It helps in smoothly transitioning between different states of components, improving the user interface's visual appeal.

-• The hook allows control over how elements enter and exit the screen, making UI interactions more polished.
+- The hook allows control over how elements enter and exit the screen, making UI interactions more polished.

-• It's beneficial for creating animations like fading in/out or sliding in/out of elements.
+- It's beneficial for creating animations like fading in/out or sliding in/out of elements.

-What is useDebugValue in react?
+What is useDebugValue

 In React, useDebugValue is a hook that helps developers add debug information to custom hooks.
 It's handy for making sense of custom hook values in React DevTools.
 With useDebugValue, you can give meaningful labels or values to your custom hooks, which can make debugging easier.
 Here's a simple example: